Detailed Guide for Bus and Truck Mechanics and Diesel Engine Specialists in California

 Bus and Truck Mechanics and Diesel Engine Specialists who are employed on commission receive earnings that vary with the amount of work completed.

-The median wage in 2016 for Bus and Truck Mechanics in California is $52,206 annually, or $25.10 hourly.
+The median wage in 2016 for Bus and Truck Mechanics in California was $52,206 annually, or $25.10 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Common benefits for Mechanics include vacation and sick leave, medical, dental, vision, and life insurance, as well as retirement packages.
 Mechanics may receive additional benefits from membership in unions.